lzctuhao/hexo-tag-videojs2/readme.md

 - [sethjeffery/videojs-remember: Remembers the last place the user was at when watching a video, using localStorage. (github.com)](https://github.com/sethjeffery/videojs-remember)
 - [videojs/videojs-playlist: Playlist plugin for videojs (github.com)](https://github.com/videojs/videojs-playlist)
 - [videojs/videojs-playlist-ui: A playlist video picker for video.js (github.com)](https://github.com/videojs/videojs-playlist-ui)

+## To-do

+- [ ] Write workaround as an independent plug-in using document standard to solve the problem of dragging progress bar and toast prompt in videojs.

 ## Issues